acoppes/acoppes/site/_drafts/ecs3.markdown

 I believe I will write more about this and the technical details in the next post about ECS and how I am making games.

 <!-- I decided to have some basic systems to autoconfigure the components, for those I reserve keys starting with `_`, so for example `_tractor` is automatically detected by the configuration system, but then the keys like `ship_main` are things I use in the main ship definition to identify it wants that configuration. -->

+# The technical part of the blogpost (FROM THE SHIPS BLOGPOST)

+## Refactoring the game to support different ships

+Most of the time adding new content makes me rethink how I am structuring the game but since it is the current objective and it is aligned with the vision and pillars of the game, it always feels like I am doing what I have to do.
+Also I am a refactor madman so I love when this happens.

+In order to support having different ships I had to break a bit a lot of assumptions I did before where there was only one main ship and only one type.
+For example, the stats definitions were general and they had the max stats in the data asset.
+Now that each ship could have different stats and each stat could have a different max, I moved that information to the ships.

+### Different mining devices

+The main thing to do was to decouple the ships from the mining ray.
+The game until recently assumed the ship could only have mining rays.
+To do that I created the mining device intermediary concept to support having different implementations, for now I have the mining ray and the bombs launcher.
+That obviously implicated some other changes like how the stat upgrades and the installable technologies applies over the ship.

+### Supported stats & technologies and max stats

+For this I already moved information to each ship, to declare which stats they support and what is the max level they support, but I also started to do some changes to support how each stat level affect each ship, for one ship upgrading 1 stat could be increasing 20% of speed but for another could be 50%.
+That means I also have to modify the UI to support different values from each ship (I just remembered that xD).

+In the case of the technologies, I started to filter which ones are supported or not since some of them don't make sense for some of the ships, so I only added support for filtering.

+### Simplifying game configurations through plain text files

+While working on creating the new ships I needed an easy way to visualize, compare and modify their values.
+For that reason, I decided to do something I had pending for a long time: to implement a way to configure units through a dedicated file (a JSON file in this case) similar to what [we did for Iron Marines](/2026/03/29/design-decisions-when-building-games-using-ecs2.html#how-we-did-configurations-in-iron-marines-invasion).
+I will save the details for another ECS blogpost.